Alzera/react-scanner/README.md

 -   **Simplicity:** Easy-to-use API designed for developers of all skill levels.
 -   **Legacy:** Support image input as camera fallback.
 -   **Customizable:** Tailor the scanner's appearance to suit your application's needs.
+-   **Low-level API:** Expose low-level API to be able to create your own layout.

 ## Installation